Ethereal Master Degree Programs

 The title of degrees issued by AITU includes a religious modifier that immediately proceeds, or is included within, any of the following degrees to comply with the Florida Department of Education, Commission for Independent Education Section 1005.06 (1) (f): Associate of Arts, Associate of Science, Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Science, Doctor of Philosophy, and Doctor of Education.

-AITU Master’s degree programs are competency-based and are taught by faculty members who are outstanding academicians and exceptional leaders in their fields.
-It is time to start your Master’s degree program and master your profession or, maybe, take a step further towards earning a Ph.D.
+AITU Ethereal Master’s degree programs are competency-based and are taught by faculty members who are outstanding academicians and exceptional leaders in their fields.
+The individualized attention that you will receive with our faculty members will result in the expertise needed to excel in your field.

 The thesis advisor will guide the Master’s student.
-It is the student’s responsibility to consult with his/her Dean and obtain the agreement of a member to serve in this capacity.
-Basically, the thesis advisor must be a Faculty member of the Master’s degree program under which the project is to be completed.
+It is the student’s responsibility to consult with his/her Dean and obtain the agreementof a faculty member to serve in this capacity.
+The thesis advisor must be a faculty member of the Master’s degree program under which the project is to be completed.
 The student can make alternate arrangements, but this is only by approval of the applicable Dean and the Program Director.
 After the consultation with the thesis advisor, the student should choose a second reader (any member of the graduate faculty).
 He or she must provide the second reader a draft of his or her work following a strict timetable so that the student can incorporate criticisms and suggestions made by the second reader into the thesis.

 Choosing a Thesis Topic

-The initial and arguably the most important step in completing a thesis is how to choose a thesis topic.
+The initial and arguably the most important step in completing a thesis is choosing a thesis topic.
 The thesis advisor guides the Master’s student in selecting which thesis subject and problem to work on.
-The student should choose a topic that is of such intense and direct interest to him or her so that enthusiasm is maintained even in times of extreme pressure and adversity.
-The graduate student, however, should realize that there are various possible subjects that are highly suitable.
-It is always a mistake to spend too much time finding the “optimum thesis topic”.
-In addition, the research topic must give the student an opportunity to learn not only about the subject being investigated, but also about the proper research methods used.
-The thesis topic should not be so remote from the student’s field of special training; since acquiring the necessary background can result in an excessive delay.
+The research topic must give the student an opportunity to learn not only about the subject being investigated, but also about the proper research methods used.
+The thesis topic should not be so remote from the student’s field of special training.
 Also, the research topic should add, however modestly, to the professional knowledge in the chosen field.
 After choosing the topic to focus on, the student is required to submit the “Thesis Subject” form, which describes the general topic and problem of the thesis.
 The thesis director and the thesis advisor should sign this form.
 At this time, the student should have already identified the proposed second reader.
 The student then submits to the thesis director an outline of the thesis and the thesis proposal, usually a draft of the first chapter.
 While the University does not require minimum length for the proposal, it should contain adequate details to clearly define and justify the research problem, as well as the proposed research plan.
 The student may include preliminary results if available.
 At this time, the student should have already shown the second reader the general scope of the project and asked the reader to discuss the outline with him or her.
 If the reader approves of the thesis outline and proposal, the student then proceeds to writing the thesis.

 Writing the First Draft